Susan Leeman: Professional career

-Leeman began her career at Harvard University in 1958 but moved to Brandeis University the following year where she stayed for the next 12 years.
-In 1972, having not yet received a full position, Leeman returned to Harvard as an assistant professor until 1980.
+In 1972, having not yet received a full position, Leeman returned to Harvard Medical School as an assistant professor and continued her studies of substance P and neurotensin in the Laboratory of Human Reproduction and Reproductive Biology until 1980.
 She then left the medical school when she realised that she would not be offered a tenure there either, gaining a tenured professorship in physiology at the University of Massachusetts Medical School.
-In 1992 Leeman left Massachusetts to help start the pharmacology department at Boston University.
+In 1992, Leeman left Massachusetts to help start the pharmacology department at Boston University, where she has remained a professor in the Department of Pharmacology & Experimental Therapeutics, and the director of the Neuropeptide Laboratory in the Pharmacology Department at the Chobanian and Avedisian School of Medicine.
+As a result of her work Leeman is widely regarded as one of the founders of the field of neuroendocrinology.